AbbyNyakara/BudgetApp/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- Coding Partner
+- Original design idea by [Gregoire Vella](https://www.behance.net/gregoirevella) on Behance.
 - Code Reviewer
-- etc

 ## 📝 License

-This project is [MIT](https://spdx.org/licenses/MIT.html) licensed.
+This project is [Creative Commons](https://creativecommons.org/) licensed.